binkley/homebrewery-files/warpipes.md

 # Warpipes

-_Wondrous Item, varies (requires attunement by a creature proficient with bagpipes)_
+_Wondrous Item, varies (requires attunement by a creature proficient with Bagpipes)_

 These battle bagpipes were carried by others before and are as potent as any sword or bow or spell.
 Their lineage is as old as yours, and allies know to respect them or duck.
 Ever feared is the performer for braw or woe.